As Missouri Clinic Awaits Its Legal Fate, Abortions In State Have Virtually Halted

 A new analysis provided to NPR by Planned Parenthood suggests that already very few abortions are being performed in Missouri.
 It shows that the vast majority of patients in Missouri seeking abortions have begun crossing state lines to obtain it – many of them traveling to a new Planned Parenthood clinic in Fairview Heights, Ill., near St. Louis, that opened in October.

 Just three patients were provided abortions at the St. Louis region clinic in February of this year, down from 174 for the month the previous year, according to the data.
-Last month, 323 patients obtained the procedure at the Illinois clinic.
+Last month, 323 patients from Missouri obtained the procedure at the Illinois clinic.

 Alexis McGill Johnson, Planned Parenthood's acting president and CEO, said the shift is the result of strict abortion laws in Missouri.